-After tapping the bottom button give the process a minute for the Elf to appear as a drive in Finder or Explorer.
+After tapping the bottom button, give the process a minute for the Elf to appear as a drive in Windows File Explorer or MacOS Finder.

-Once you are able to access the Elf as a Drive, copy the renamed file firmware.bin to the root directory of the Bad Elf GPS Pro+.
+Copy the files (firmware.bin and/or MTK-2300.bin) to the root directory (main folder) of the Bad Elf GPS Pro+.

-The firmware version running on the Elf can be found on the startup screen in the text to the right of the Bad Elf logo.
+The firmware version running on the Elf can be found on the startup screen, to the right of the Bad Elf logo.

 For any further assistance, please contact our support team via email@example.com.